Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Automated information exchange with the help of a cross-company integration tool can help teams maintain a single, consistent view of business-critical information without having to leave their current platform of choice.

-So if your teams use Salesforce and GitHub, then an automatic, real-time data exchange through a GitHub Salesforce integration can help them deliver a better customer experience and allow them to collaborate harmoniously with each other.
+So if your teams use Salesforce and GitHub, then an automatic, real-time data exchange through a Salesforce GitHub integration can help them deliver a better customer experience and allow them to collaborate harmoniously with each other.

-Choosing the Right Technology for a GitHub Salesforce Integration
+Choosing the Right Technology for a Salesforce GitHub Integration

-Implementing a GitHub Salesforce integration requires researching different tools and technologies and choosing the right one based on your business needs.
+Implementing a Salesforce GitHub integration requires researching different tools and technologies and choosing the right one based on your business needs.

 Here are a few drivers to get you started.